OCTOBER IN THE GARDEN

-Plant new trees and shrubs and with so many now flowering it's a great time to choose:
+Plant new trees and shrubs and with so many now flowering, it's a great time to choose:

 Prune spring flowering shrubs after flowering by at least one third.

 TREES FOR SMALL GARDENS

-Beautifully shaped standards make spectacular landscape features - camellia, viburnum, bottlebrush, bay, ...
+Beautifully shaped standards make spectacular landscape features - Camellia, Michelia, Laurel...

 Good soil, feeding and watering is the key to great plants, flowers, fruit and vege production.

 Fertilise with iCan Ocean Grow fish fertiliser or the Tui range of Citrus Food, Strawberry Food and Rose Food.